-In this note we have presented the case for the adoption of SAD routing in multihomed environments.
-The scalability limitations of the current multihoming solution based on the usage of Provider Independent addressing have been largely acknowledged by the Internet community, and there is a consensus that only a new multihoming solution compatible with PA addressing will preserve IPv6 inter domain routing system scalability.
+In this paper we have presented the case for the adoption of SAD routing in multihomed environments.
+The scalability limitations of the current multihoming solution based on the usage of Provider Independent addressing have been largely acknowledged by the Internet community, and only a new multihoming solution compatible with PA addressing will preserve IPv6 inter domain routing system scalability.
 However, the adoption of PA addressing in multihomed environments implies that multihomed sites need to internally configure as many prefixes as providers they multihome to, causing several difficulties, such as incompatibilities with ingress filtering, incapability to preserve established connections through outages and so on and so forth.
 This is basically due to the fact that when multiple PA prefixes are present in the multihomed site, the source address selection process determines the ISP to be used in the communication.
 This is so because in order to preserve ingress filtering compatibility, the packet has to be forwarded through the ISP that is compatible with the selected source address.
-Current destination address based routing does not take into account the source address of the packet, making it unsuitable to provide ingress filtering compatibility, that is source address related.
+Current destination address based routing does not take into account the source address of the packet, making it unsuitable to provide ingress filtering compatibility that is source address related.
 SAD routing is then the natural option to overcome the difficulties caused by ingress filtering.
 Moreover, once that SAD routing is available on the multihomed site, it is possible to obtain additional benefits such as fault tolerance and traffic engineering capabilities with a reduced complexity.
-SAD routing is not a new technology and it is available in some form in current router implementation, which facilitates its adoption and deployment.
-However, SAD routing is currently a special feature whose applicability was limited to very specific scenarios.
-But, if SAD routing is adopted as a fundamental part of the IPv6 multihoming solution as it proposed in this note, it would imply a massive adoption of SAD routing technology, based on the expected number of multihomed sites.
+SAD routing is not a new technology and it is available in some limited form in current router implementation, which facilitates its adoption and deployment.
+However, SAD routing currently is a special feature whose applicability was limited to very specific scenarios.